 ∼ ∼ ∼ ∼ § ∼ ∼ ∼ ∼

-I often said to myself over the years that I probably would never have the need to implement, moderate, or enforce blog-etiquette or curb cyber-harassment on my public blog, despite writing openly on unconventional, taboo and controversial topics.
+Decorum.
+Decorum?
+Has decorum become a dying art on the internet and on social-media?
+I have often said to myself over the years that I probably would never have the need to implement, moderate, or enforce blog-etiquette or curb cyber-harassment on my public blog, despite writing openly on unconventional, taboo and controversial topics.
 I assumed that mature adults would simply move on if they found my subjects unappealing, or offensive to themselves.
-Moving along is easy to do and their choice not to stay or return.
-My “explicit” material is Password Protected, offered to curious readers only if personally requesting those passwords via my Contact page.
+Moving along on the internet is incredibly easy to do and their choice not to stay or return equally easy.
+My “explicit” material is on a private blog, offered to curious readers only if personally requesting the admittance via going to my Lifestyle’s Memoirs home page and follow the two-steps.
 However, with some internet users that is not always the case.
-After 8+ years of blogging, the reach of the world wide web, and WordPress’ exceptional networking initiatives between bloggers, I think it has now become necessary.
+After 13+ years of blogging, the reach of the world wide web, and WordPress’ exceptional networking initiatives between bloggers, I think it has become necessary.
 Is that a good thing, bad thing, or simply cyber-users following the rising trend of online and social-media bullying-harassment?
 You decide.

 Nonetheless, beginning Oct.
 2nd, 2017, for my Commenters and Followers, hereafter are my expected Rules of Conduct:

 - Be respectful to others.
 If you wouldn’t say it to someone’s face, then don’t say it online either.
 While it seems easier to say something hurtful or disrespectful without standing in front of them, remember that many online bloggers are real people with real feelings affected by words.
 Not everyone has impervious skin.